Hong Kong Work Related Visas

 Prism Service Involves:

-- consulting on documents required for your work visa application;
+- consulting on documents required for dependant visa application;

-- preparing a specially tailored document checklist for you and your employer;
+- preparing a specially tailored document checklist for you and your sponsor;

 - completing all necessary Hong Kong Immigration forms for you;